mousetail/gq/readme.md

 - [ ] Store - Push a value to the secondary stack
 - [ ] Peek - Copies the top of the secondary stack
 - [ ] Unstore - Pops the value of the secondary stack

+# Thoughts on Special Cases
+"," should be repeatable to take any number of arguments "?" should be able to output any number of arguments "!" should not pop arguments from the stack
+"branch" should take any number of arguments.